-Line 14 - In place of the disallowed ACRS and MACRS deduction entered on line 7, you may compute a depreciation deduction by any method permitted under IRC section 167 (as it would have applied to property placed in service on December 31, 1980).
+In place of the disallowed ACRS and MACRS deduction entered on line 7, you may compute a depreciation deduction by any method permitted under IRC section 167 (as it would have applied to property placed in service on December 31, 1980).
 For more information see Form CT-399, Depreciation Adjustment Schedule.
 Enter the amount from Form CT-399, line 5, column I, or, if you have disposed of property this year, use the amount from Form CT-399, line 12, column B, and attach the form.

-Line 15 - If you have any of the following other subtractions from federal taxable income, enter the total amount of those subtractions and attach a list.
+If you have any of the following other subtractions from federal taxable income, enter the total amount of those subtractions and attach a list.

 - S-1 Optional depreciation: If you claimed optional depreciation in prior years on certain property acquired from January 1, 1964, through December 31, 1968, include on this line any federal gain on the disposition of qualified property that was included in federal taxable income.
 The adjustment for New York State gain or loss on qualified New York property is made on line 23.
 See additional instructions for line 8, A-1.
-Attach Form CT-324. - S-2 Receipts from the operation of school buses: Include all receipts from the transportation of pupils, teachers and others acting in a supervisory capacity to and from school or school activities, less any deductions allowed in computing federal taxable income that are directly or indirectly attributable to those receipts. - S-3 Include any refund or credit of a tax imposed under Article 9-A or Article 32 of the Tax Law, for which no exclusion or deduction was allowed in determining the taxpayer's entire net income for any prior year, or any refund or credit of a tax imposed under section 183, 183-a, 184 or 184-a of the Tax Law.
+Attach Form CT-324. - S-2 Receipts from the operation of school buses: Include all receipts from the transportation of pupils, teachers and others acting in a supervisory capacity to and from school or school activities, less any deductions allowed in computing federal taxable income that are directly or indirectly attributable to those receipts.

+- S-3 Include any refund or credit of a tax imposed under Article 9-A or Article 32 of the Tax Law, for which no exclusion or deduction was allowed in determining the taxpayer's entire net income for any prior year, or any refund or credit of a tax imposed under Article 9, sections 183, 183-a, 184, or 184-a of the Tax Law.
 Do not include on this line any refund or credit of tax that was used to offset an addition of tax on line 6.
 Do not include any refund or credit of New York City taxes. - S-4 Include the amount of wages disallowed in the computation of your federal taxable income because you claimed a federal jobs credit.
-Attach a copy of federal Form 5884. - S-5 If you are a corporation participating in business on the New York Insurance Exchange, include the following items: - Any item of income or gain from the business which you are required to take into account separately for federal income tax. - Your distributive or pro rata share of the income or gain of the business for federal income tax.
+Attach a copy of federal Form 5884. - S-5 If your corporation has a safe harbor lease, include the following items: - Any amount included in your federal taxable income solely as a result of an election made under IRC section 168(f)(8) as it was in effect on December 31, 1983. - Any amount you could have excluded from federal taxable income if you had not made the election provided for in IRC section 168(f)(8) as it was in effect on December 31, 1983.